gominima/minima/README.md

 ## 📒 Minima Interface

-Minima is based on a looping system which loops through routes and matches the regex of requested route.
+Minima is based on a custom implementation of radix tree which makes it extremely performant.
 The router itself is fully compatible with [`net/http`](https://pkg.go.dev/net/http)

 ### 🔖 Minima's Interface